SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 You have the following Pivot Table fields.
 Your manager asks you to build a pivot table that shows revenue by state and country.
 How would you arrange the field names and aggregated field names to the appropriate Pivot Table Areas (Filters, Rows, Columns, or Values)?

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Q11.png)

+:heavy_check_mark: Country, State as Rows, Sum of Revenue as Values
 ##

 #### Question 3

 You have a pivot that is based on an Excel table.
 You need to add new rows to the Excel table and want to be able to see the values for these new rows in the PivotTable.
 What should you do?

+:heavy_check_mark: Add rows anywhere in the table, and refresh the pivot table.
 ##

 #### Question 4

 Using the data provided, create a pivot with “Country “as rows, “Month” as columns, and “Revenue” as values.
 Drag “Year” to the filter area.
 What does the value 286,779 in the first summarized field of the pivot table (uppermost left value) represent?

+:heavy_check_mark: The aggregated value for January in France in 2015 and 2016.
 ##

 #### Q5.
 Numerical Input